 In the Residential Zone, the following maximum fence heights and design criteria apply.
 If you wish to construct a fence in the Residential Zone that does not meet the below standards, resource consent is required.

 The height may extend to 1.8 metres in height if the fence is constructed with material or in a manner that provides less than a visual obstruction of 50% per 1 square metre.
 An example of how this can be achieved is displayed in figure 2 below.

 Earthworks are a fundamental part of most developments.
 Earthworks can include the modification of land surfaces by blading, contouring, ripping, moving, removing, placing or replacing soil.

-Please refer to Chapter 14 – Earthworks(PDF, 134KB) for the rules and Performance Standards to determine whether you need resource consent for undertaking earthworks as part of your proposal.
+Please refer to the District Plan for the rules and Performance Standards to determine whether you need resource consent for undertaking earthworks as part of your proposal.